SpaceMonkeyAlfa/macagotchi-pi/README.md

 2. **Wi-Fi Network Tracking**
    - Store scanned network SSIDs and dates in a log file.
    - Calculate the number of unique networks found today.
-   - Make your macagotchi happy or sad depending on how many it has found today.
+   - Make your macagotchi happy or sad depending on how many unique ssids it has found today.

 3. **Display Update**
    - Create an image for the E-Paper display.